 WITHHOLDING TAX

-GOAL reserves the right to deduct withholding tax from the service provider/contractor's invoice if so required by law.
+GOAL reserves the right to deduct withholding tax from the service provider/contractor's invoice if so, required by law.
 This will apply unless the service provider/contractor has supplied in advance the required documentation proving its exemption from withholding tax (e.g. withholding tax exemption certificate).

 GOVERNING LAW AND JURISDICTION